Fateh Jung Shah

-Sri Chautaria Fateh Jang Shah (फत्तेजङ्ग शाह; 1805 – 14 September 1846) or Fatya Jang Shah, also popularly known as Fatte Jang Chautariya, was the 6th prime minister of Nepal.
+Fateh Jung Shah, (Note: फत्तेजङ्ग शाह) was a Nepalese statesman and administrator, who served as the Mukhtiyar of Kingdom of Nepal from 1 November 1840 to 25 December 1843.
+(Note: Mukhtiyar is translated as Chief Authority and was roughly equivalent to a Prime Minister or Head of Government.)
+He later served as the Prime Minister of Kingdom of Nepal from 19 September 1845 until his assisination on 14 September 1846, after the office of Prime Minister was established by Mathabar Singh Thapa on 1 January 1845, replacing the earlier Mukhtiyar system.
+He belonged to the royal lineage of the Chautariya family.
+He was killed during the Kot Massacre of 1846.

 Early life and background

 Fateh Jung Shah was born on 1805 A.D. as eldest son of Sri Chautaria Prana Shah and Chautaryani Moha Kumari Devi.
 He was 6th generation of King Prithvi Narayan Shah of Gorkha.
 He was nephew of PM Chautariya Pushkar Shah.
 His 4 brothers were Colonel Sri Chautaria Guru Prasad Shah, Rajguru Ram Krishna Bahadur Shah, Captain Sardar Bir Bahadur Shah and Colonel Sri Chautaria Rana Sher Shah.
 His sister was Hiranya Garbha Devi, third wife of PM Jung Bahadur Rana.
 He was educated privately.

 Works

-He was appointed Mukhtiyar (1840-1843).
+He was appointed Mukhtiyar (1840–1843).
 He lived in exile at Gaya, India from 1843 to 1845.
 Later, he was promoted to Full General and Commander of Three Regiments in 1845 after the exile.
-He then served as Mukhtiyar and Minister of Foreign Affairs (1845-1846).
+He then served as Mukhtiyar and Minister of Foreign Affairs (1845–1846).